Living with pets

 All dogs, cats, and ferrets are required to have a subcutaneous microchips, and can be registered here.

-Austrian pets are pampered.
-Looking at specific pets, people spend most on their cats.
-All dog owners are required to pay a dog tax each year (Hundeabgabe).
-The tax amount depends on where you live in Austria.
+Austria's pets are spoilt.
+Looking at the individual types of pets, people in Austria spend the most on their cats.
+All dog owners must pay a dog tax (dog levy) every year.
+The amount of tax depends on where you live in Austria.

-Please find more information on the dog tax here
+You can find more information about the dog tax here.